 Ken Iwama (Class of 2014) has been selected as President of Indiana University Northwest

 LaTonia Collins Smith (Class of 2019) has been selected as Provost and Vice President of Academic Affairs of Harris-Stowe State University

-(Class of 2018) has been selected as Provost and Vice President for
+Saul Jiménez-Sandoval (Class of 2018) has been selected as Interim President of Fresno State.